 Ethiopia produced 107,000 kits through 3 partners.
 The Hamlin Fistula Hospital made 10,000, Abraham’s Oasis made 27,000 and Afar Pastoralist Development Association (APDA) made 70,000.
 APDA changed the contents to be more culturally specific and to accompany the many funded Health Extension Worker training programs.

-Logistically, with transport and customs fees, it is often easier and cheaper to have the kits locally made than try to bring them from Australia.
+Logistically, with weather, transport and customs fees, it is often easier and cheaper to have the kits locally made than try to bring them from Australia.

 Education is the only way forward for illiterate women.